Charles Lightoller: Recommendations at inquiries

 As the senior surviving officer, Lightoller was a key witness at both the American and British inquiries.
 In his autobiography he described the American inquiry as a "farce", due to the ignorance of maritime matters implicit in some of the questions.
 He took the British inquiry more seriously and wrote "it was very necessary to keep one's hand on the whitewash brush" as he "had no desire that blame should be attributed either to the B.O.T.
 (British Board of Trade) or the White Star Line", despite his belief that "one had known, full well, and for many years, the ever-present possibility of just such a disaster".

 Lightoller blamed the accident on the seas being the calmest that night that he had ever seen in his life and on the floating icebergs giving no tell-tale early-warning signs of breaking white water at their bases.
-He deftly defended his employer, the White Star Line, despite hints of excessive speed, a lack of binoculars in the crow's nest, and the plain recklessness of travelling through an ice field on a calm night when all other ships in the vicinity thought it wiser to heave to until morning.
-Later, however, in a recounting he gave of the night's events on a 1936 BBC I Was There programme, he reversed his defences.
+He deftly defended his employer, the White Star Line, despite hints of excessive speed, a lack of binoculars in the crow's nest and the plain recklessness of travelling through an ice field on a calm night when all other ships in the vicinity thought it wiser to heave to until morning.
+Later, in a recounting he gave of the night's events on a 1936 BBC I Was There programme, he reversed his defences.
 Lightoller was also able to help channel public outcry over the incident into positive change, as many of his recommendations for avoiding such accidents in the future were adopted by maritime nations.
 Basing lifeboat capacity on the number of passengers and crew instead of ship tonnage, conducting lifeboat drills so passengers know where their lifeboats are and crew know how to operate them, instituting manned 24-hour wireless (radio) communications on all passenger ships, and requiring mandatory transmissions of ice warnings to ships, were some of his recommendations at the inquiries which were acted on by the Board of Trade, its successor agencies, and their equivalents in other maritime nations.
+Lightoller was indignant at some of the questions asked of him, such as whether the falling funnel injured anyone when it fell down on the swimmers struggling in the water.